Jeremiah Alejandro

 Gabriella Kedzierski

-I’ve prepared the following for my bio: I’m Ella Kedzierski from Lockport, Illinois.
+I’m Ella Kedzierski from Lockport, Illinois.
 While at Alabama, I plan on majoring in Microbiology on a Pre-PA track with minors in Interdisciplinary Studies of Medicine, Women’s Studies, and Public Policy, and this summer I intend to get my EMT certification.
 During high school I was the Finance and Fundraising Coordinator of Model UN, Co-Leader of our Science Olympiad team, a member of the Math team, and a club volleyball player.
 My passion for medicine stems from my interest in biology and desire to improve people’s lives through innovation.
 I’m so excited to start my journey at Alabama and I’m very grateful for all of the opportunities that are being provided to me!

 Julia Kim